nive024/Scrabble/README.md

 * update the score on the GUI
 * if overlapping letter is the first letter of the new word, it causes an overlapping error
 * can place letters all over the board, no check to make sure its vertical or horizontal
+* can use all players letter to place their own word (no regulation on only using their own letters)

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead